1994 Popeyes shooting: Legal proceedings

-Melson was convicted of his role in the crime, was sentenced to death on May 17, 1996, and placed on death row under Alabama Department of Corrections ID 0000Z601.
-Peraita was found guilty by a jury on February 10, 1996, after three hours of deliberations.
-Peraita was sentenced to life without parole on March 15, 1996.
-He killed a fellow inmate on December 11, 1999, and was given a death sentence in October 2001.
+Melson was convicted of his role in the crime; he was sentenced to death on May 17, 1996, and placed on death row under Alabama Department of Corrections ID 0000Z601.
 Melson had two execution dates set in 2010, both of which were stayed.
 On April 5, 2017, Melson had an execution date set for June 8, 2017.
 He received a temporary stay from an appellate court on June 2, but the U.S. Supreme Court vacated the stay on June 6 without comment.
 At 5:45 p.m. on the night of the execution, the U.S. Supreme Court granted a temporary stay so Justice Clarence Thomas could review Melson's appeals.
 The stay was later lifted and three days after his birthday, the execution began at 9:55 p.m.
 Melson was pronounced dead at 10:27 p.m.

+Peraita was found guilty by a jury on February 10, 1996, after three hours of deliberations.
+Peraita was sentenced to life without parole on March 15, 1996.

+On December 11, 1999, when he was 23 years old, Peraita participated in the fatal stabbing of fellow inmate Quincy Lewis while serving his life sentence at the Holman Correctional Facility.
+Witnesses said Peraita held Lewis down while another inmate, Michael Castillo, committed the stabbing.
+Peraita was given a death sentence for Lewis's murder in on November 1, 2001.

+Aftermath

+In 2014, Archer, then 38, gave an interview to The Birmingham News in which he expressed his hopes that the murder victims would not be forgotten; he also said he experienced chronic and neuropathic pain and was diagnosed with post-traumatic stress disorder as a result of the crime.
+He also expressed difficulty finding work, having last held a job in 2006 due to employers' concerns about him being a liability because of his disabilities.
+In a separate 2014 interview for the Gadsden Messenger, Archer expressed that he had anxiety regarding the prospect of his 17-year-old daughter getting a job at the time due to his experience at 17.